jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 The proof of `fundamental` is by induction on the typing derivation, with each case dispatching to a compatibility lemma.

-The compatibility lemma for number literals is proved by proving that `$ (Num n)` is in `𝒱⟦ $ₜ ′ℕ ⟧` via the definition of `𝒱` and then apply the `𝒱⇒ℰ` lemma.
+The compatibility lemma for number literals is proved by show that `$ (Num n)` is in `𝒱⟦ $ₜ ′ℕ ⟧` via the definition of `𝒱` and then apply the `𝒱⇒ℰ` lemma.